 Done something on this list and loved it?
 Share it with the hashtag #TimeOutDoList and tag @TimeOutEverywhere.

-This mystical stone circle in the Wiltshire countryside attracts hundreds of curious visitors a day (and an incredible 1.4 million in 2017).
+This mystical stone circle in the Wiltshire countryside usually attracts hundreds of curious visitors a day.
 Made out of rare stone from 160 miles away, the construction has sat proudly on the Salisbury Plain for over 5,000 years and no one knows how it got there or what it was first used for.
 A solar calendar or a site for sacrifices?
 Go to come up with your own theories.
 You can visit at sunrise on the summer solstice for a totally mystical experience but it’s pretty special every day of the year.

 Shakespeare’s Globe on the South Bank in London is a pretty special spot to watch one of the Bard’s beloved plays, but there’s nowhere better than Will’s hometown in Warwickshire.
 Head to Stratford-upon-Avon to see a performance at the Royal Shakespeare Theatre on the river’s edge.
 Stick around to visit Shakespeare’s birthplace and the church where he was laid to rest before rowing along the river Avon in a boat named after one of the writer’s famous characters.
 Bagsy Ophelia.